-2085.
+2074.
 The judges and the judges alone shall decide on the placing of horses in PHBA approved competition.

-2086.
+2075.
 Judges are expected to know the rules and are responsible for their own interpretations.

-2087.
+2076.
 If a decision depends on the exact wording of a rule, no judge should hesitate to refer to the PHBA Handbook.

-2088.
+2077.
 A judge is expected to be as thoughtful, considerate, and systematic in ring procedures from horse to horse and from class to class as conditions will permit.

-2089.
-Judges are required to use applicable score sheets.
+2078.
+Judges are required to use applicable score sheets for Longe Line, Trail, Western Riding, Reining and Ranch Riding.
 Score sheets should be neat and concise so they can be referred to when discussing the performance of a horse or rider with an exhibitor or trainer.
-It is also mandatory that score sheet be returned to PHBA office by show management.
+It is also mandatory that these score sheet be returned to PHBA office by show management.

-2090.
+2079.
 The actual routine of judging will vary from show to show and judge to judge depending on a number of conditions.
 It is to everyone's benefit for the judge to evaluate the horses in a systematic manner, and at the same time consider the comfort and desires of all.

-2091.
-The judge has absolute control of the ring and authority over all persons in it.
+${\bf 2080.}$ The judge has absolute control of the ring and authority over all persons in it.

-2092.
+2081.
 A judge shall dismiss from competition any unruly horse or person whose actions threaten to endanger other exhibitors or their entries.

-2093.
+2082.
 Exhibitors shall not approach the judge for any reason during the time that the show is being judged.

-2094.
+2083.
 An exhibitor must request permission to inspect the judge's card.

-2095.
+2084.
 A judge should only admit into the ring as many horses as can be conveniently accommodated.

-2096.
+2085.
 A judge shall have the authority to place a horse in whatever position in a class s/he thinks the merit of the horse justifies.

-A. The Judge's decision shall be final in all cases affecting the merits of the horses.
+A. The Judge's decision shall be final in all cases affecting the merits of the horses

-2097.
+2086.
 After a class has been judged once in accordance with the rules and regulations, it shall not be rejudged.